Your mid-spring garden is full of life with tulips, daffodils and lilacs in bloom.

 Note of any mid-spring garden gaps that could be filled with spring bulbs for next year and buy new plants to fill any holes now.

-Mulch your flowerbeds.
+Mulch your flowerbeds to encourage soil to stay moist and minimize weed germination.
 Check out mulching tips.

 Stake perennials such as delphiniums and peonies before they've grown too tall (bamboo sticks and string do a better job than most commercial supports).

-Water your garden if it doesn't rain enough.
+Water your garden if it doesn’t rain enough.
 Most plants need an inch of moisture per week.
+See these water-wise garden tips.

-Apply fertilizer if needed.
+Apply fertilizer.
 See organic fertilizer tips.